Ernest Louis de Gonzague Vandenpeereboom

-Ernest Louis de Gonzague Vandenpeereboom (12 July 1807, in Kortrijk – 11 November 1875, in Ypres) was a Belgian doctor in law, industrialist (textile) and liberal politician.
+Ernest Louis de Gonzague Vandenpeereboom (12 July 1807 – 11 November 1875) was a Belgian doctor in law, industrialist (textile) and liberal politician.

 As a politician, he was a member of the municipal council of Kortrijk, member of the provincial council of West Flanders, a member of the Belgian parliament and comissinar of the arrondissement of Kortrijk.
 He was President of the Belgian Chamber of Representatives from 15 December 1863 until 23 October 1867.